 [SkiLynx app.
 Image source: Outside Magazine]

-Using apps for skiers like SnowEye, you can monitor webcams installed on the slopes in order to find out if a slope is too crowded or just to see what the weather is like.
+Using platforms and apps for skiers like SnowEye, you can monitor webcams installed on the slopes in order to find out if a slope is too crowded or just to see what the weather is like.
 Webcams can help you plan your routes.